Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 Dehydration is caused by not drinking enough water.

-This dehydration is a common cause for fruit cravings, because fruit is full of water.
+This dehydration is a common cause of fruit cravings because fruit is full of water.

-The easiest way to prevent this kind of craving is to drink more water.
+Drinking more water is the easiest way to prevent this kind of craving.

-Often when you are dehydrated you will start to crave sweet foods too.
-This is your body’s way of trying to get the minerals it needs to function!
+When you are dehydrated, you will often crave sweet foods, too.
+This is your body’s way of getting the minerals it needs to function!

 So why does being dehydrated cause you to want to eat fruit or drink fruit smoothies?

-When you are dehydrated, your mouth becomes dry and so do other parts of your body.
-So when you start feeling those cravings, even sometimes ice cravings, it’s because your mouth has become too dry!
-You just need more moisture which you can get from the fruit you are craving!
+When dehydrated, your mouth and other parts of your body become dry.
+So when you start feeling those cravings, even sometimes ice cravings, your mouth has become too dry!
+You need more moisture, which you can get from the fruit you crave!

-Unfortunately, fruit can also be harmful for people with high blood sugar levels.
+Unfortunately, fruit can also harm people with high blood sugar levels.

-It’s because eating too much fruit for him would be dangerous, given his diagnosis.
+It’s because overeating fruit for him would be dangerous, given his diagnosis.

-In general, some fruits are fine.
-But eating tons of fruit when struggling with blood sugar levels is NOT advised.
+Inquick-fix some delicate fruits.
+But eating tons of cravings with blood sugar levels is NOT advised.

-When you are eating too many fruits in wild abandon, it’s important you realize your real problem is ‘binge eating’.
+When you eat too many fruits in wild abandon, you must realize that your actual problem is binge eating.

 For more info on binge eating, read this introductory article here.